hackersifu/dormant-lambda-finder/README.md

 ---

 ## Feedback
-I welcome feedback to improve the Dormant Lambda Checker!
+I welcome feedback to improve the Dormant Lambda Finder!
 If you encounter issues or have feature requests, open an issue or submit a pull request on the repository.